microsoft/dstoolkit-devcontainers/README.md

 1. Install [VSCode Remote - Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) on vscode
 1. **If you forget this step, you will get an error when you try to build the container so make sure you have `.env` at root of this directory before you move on to the next step.**.
 Copy `.env.example` and rename it to `.env`.
 This is where you store your credentials etc. `.env` is automatically loaded into dev container as environment variables.
 When you add new environment variables `.env`, update `.env.example` as well to share that with others but don't include any credentials there. `.env` is gitignored so your credentials in that file won't be accidentally committed.
 1. Run `Dev Containers: Open Folder in Container...` from the Command Palette (F1) and select the `notebooks` directory.
-1. VS Code will then build and start up a container, connect this window to service `notebooks`, and install VS Code extensions specified in `notebooks/.devcontainer/devcontainer.json`.
+1. VS Code will then build and start up a container, connect this window to Dev Container: `notebooks`, and install VS Code extensions specified in `notebooks/.devcontainer/devcontainer.json`.
 1. Run `pre-commit install` in vscode terminal within dev container you just opened.
 This will setup your git precommit hook.
 This needs to run only once in the project and you don't need to rerun this every container rebuild.
 1. Now set up is done.
 If you want to develop in another directory for example under `src`, run `Dev Containers: Open Folder in Container...` and go to that directory that has `.devcontainer` and that will setup an dev environment for that directory.
 1. When you or others update either `requirements.txt` or `Dockerfile` in your working directory, make sure to rebuild your container to apply those changes to container.
 Run `Dev Containers: Rebuild and Reopen in Container...` for that.